SuryaMahidhara/To-Do-App/README.md

 # To-Do-App

-A to-do application with angular as front-end and node.js as backend.
+A simple to-do application implemented in angular.